How to create a coastal inspired wreath

 - Apron (optional to keep sap off clothing)

-- Santa hats and Christmas sweaters optional
+- Santa hat, Christmas sweater and Christmas music optional

 The options of what to add to your wreath are endless.
 I usually scour around my property to see what I can find and then purchase some botanicals as accents.
 For this particular wreath, I’ve used: